top of page

 EA 36889

-Paint-brush made from fine palm fibres, bound with strung fibres.
-The fibres have been cut at one end to create a brushing tip.
-Traces of red pigment are preserved on the brush end.
+Paint brush made of fine palm fibres tied together with twisted fibres.
+The fibres have been cut at one end to form a brush tip.
+Traces of red pigment remain on the end of the brush.

 Length: 24.7 cm